Nagoya bid for the 1988 Summer Olympics

 Nagoya 1988 was one of the two short-listed bids for the 1988 Summer Olympic Games, and was to be held in Nagoya, Japan.

 Nagoya was eliminated in the first round of the ballot to select a host city at the 84th IOC sitting in September 1981 in Baden-Baden, West Germany.

-Several years later, the city of Nagano was awarded to host the 1998 Winter Olympics.
-Nagoya is set to co-host the Asian Games with other towns and cities in Aichi in 2026.
+Ten years later, the city of Nagano was awarded to host the 1998 Winter Olympics.
+Nagoya is set to co-host the Asian Games with other towns and cities in Aichi Prefecture in 2026.